 Before coming to USAID, Ann Mei Chang spent more than 20 years in Silicon Valley, including serving as Senior Engineering Director at Google for 8 years.
 There, she led global engineering for Google's mobile applications and services, oversaw the growth of Google's mobile business by a factor of 20 in just three years, delivering over $1 billion in annualized revenues.

-Ann Mei was recruited as the first Executive Director for the (herein “the Lab”).
+Chang was recruited as the first Executive Director for the U.S. Global Development Lab (herein “the Lab”).
 The title of CINO came later when the office became vacant.
 The Lab was established in April 2014.
 The U.S. Global Development Lab serves as an innovation hub.
 It takes smart risks to test new ideas and partner within USAID and with other actors to harness the power of innovative tools and approaches that accelerate development impact.
-Its two-part mission is to:
+Its two-part mission is to: [“Our Mission,” USAID Global Development Lab.]

 Using open and directed innovation to produce breakthrough development innovations that are sourced, tested, and scaled solutions with proven impact; and